w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/people-dashboards.md

 ## Overview

-People is a parachain on Polkadot focused on decentralized identity and social interactions, enabling users to manage their digital identity and engage in community governance.
+People's Chain focuses on decentralized identity and social interactions, enabling users to manage their digital identity and engage in community governance.

 ## Featured Dashboards on Dune

-Here you'll find a variety of dashboards that help visualize data from the People parachain:
+Here you will find a variety of dashboards that help visualize data from the People parachain:

 - [People Dashboard](https://dune.com/substrate/people): A comprehensive view of identity management and social interaction activities within the People ecosystem.